tve/sensorgnome-build/SOFTWARE.md

   select the SDcard as destination, start the flashing process.
 - Remove the SDcard, wait a couple of seconds, plug it back in: this will now mount the filesystems so the files on the boot partition can be accessed.
-  On Linux the mount point is typically `/run/media/<user>/boot`.
+  - On Linux the mount point is typically `/run/media/<user>/boot`.
+  - On Windows you will see a "boot" disk and a "USB drive" or similar disk.
+Do not let Windows "Verify and fix" a partition.
+(The "USB drive" corresponds to the Linux root partition, which Windows cannot mount.)
+After first boot there will be a third "DATA" drive showing up.
+  - On MacOS ...
 - Edit configuration files on the boot partition: `deployment.txt`, `network.txt`, and other `*.txt` files.
 See below for more info.
 - Optionally copy a tag database to `SG_tag_database.sqlite` on the boot partition.
 - Remove the SDcard and plug it into the rPi, power on the rPi.
 It will take up to a minute for the rPi to initialize and connect to the network or to react to button presses.
-- Verify connectivity to the rPi using `ping sg.local` or `ping 192.168.7.2`: see more below (or fly blind and proceed to the next step).
+- Verify connectivity to the rPi using `ping sgpi.local` or `ping 192.168.7.2`: see more below (or fly blind and proceed to the next step).
 - Open your browser to `http://<sgname>/` where `sgname` is the hostname or IP address of your new Sensorgnome as discovered in the previous step (or guessed).